jennsomewhere/WanderlostandFound/_posts/2018-02-28-an-a-to-z-guide-to-maximizing-your-travel-dollars.md

 Be **Flexible**

 Having a general overview of where you're going and what you want to do is key to being a prepared traveler, but make sure you allow yourself time to take advantage of opportunities that pop up.
 You might meet some travelers along the way with an extra spot in their group activity; or maybe you've just received an email with killer last minute fares to an exotic beach locale.
 While in Zambia I knew I wanted to raft the Zambezi River, and I was going to pay for it no matter what.
 But by being flexible with what day I went, I saved 25% on the price by tagging along with a group staying at my hostel.
-AND we all got free DVDs with pictures and video because we met the group booking minimum size requirement.<br>&nbsp;
+AND we all got free DVDs with pictures and video because we met the group booking minimum size requirement.<br>

 Read the **Guidebook**